 - Kingston Station, 401-783-2913

 - Westerly Station, 401-596-2355

 Amtrak also offers ACELA Express Northeast service – service from Boston-Providence-New Haven-New York-Philadelphia-Baltimore and Washington D.C.
 ACELA travels up to 150 mph with travel time from New York to Providence in 2-1/2 hours and Providence to Boston in less than 30 minutes.

 Massachusetts Bay Transportation Authority Information (MBTA) offers Commuter Rail service from Providence that connects to Boston's South Station and the MBTA subway system.
 Providence Station, 100 Gaspee Street, Providence, 800-392-6100.

 For many people, driving is the best way to experience the beauty and culture of Rhode Island.
 Most major car rental companies have offices at Rhode Island's TF Green Airport.
 Several agencies also maintain locations in Providence and Newport.
 Reservations are recommended, especially during the summer season, on weekends and holidays.

 Our transportation options are many and accessible, making the Ocean State yours for a short getaway or extended vacation.
-To find out more about this diverse destination, contact the Rhode Island Division of Tourism at 888-U-UNWIND (888-886-9463)
+To find out more about this diverse destination, contact Commerce RI Tourism at 888-U-UNWIND (888-886-9463)

 Rhode Island is located in the southeastern corner of New England within easy traveling distance of several major northeast cities.
 We're just 60 miles from Boston, MA., 180 miles from New York City and under 350 miles from Montreal, Canada.
 And because Rhode Island itself is only 48 miles long by 37 miles wide, it's easy to get from one attraction to another.
 Which means you can do more on your vacation.